openhab/openhab-docs/configuration/items.md

 {: #state-transformation}
 #### State Transformation

-Transformations can be used to change predetermined raw values into the values you establish in a `.map` file located in the `$OPENHAB_CONF/transform` directory.
-Some uses of the transformation function could be to translate text into another language, or to convert technical values into human readable information.
+Transformations can be used in the state part of an Item, to translate the raw state of an Item into another language, or to convert technical values into human readable information.

-In the example below, the entry `[MAP(window_esp.map):%s]` causes the output of the `Contact` Item to be translated from "CLOSED", to the Spanish "cerrado":
+In the example below, the entry `MAP(window_esp.map)` causes the output of the `Contact` Item to be translated from "CLOSED", to the Spanish "cerrado":

 ```java
 Contact Livingroom_Window "Ventana del salón [MAP(window_esp.map):%s]"